enverchowdhury0219/sma-backtesting/READme.md

 ## Notes
 - Strategy is lagging and simplistic — only for framework testing.
-- Goal is to confirm data → signal → trade → result flow.
+- Goal was to confirm data → signal → trade → result flow.
-- Next steps: try other indicators, add risk controls, test with custom data.

 ---

-## Disclaimer
-Educational use only.
-No claim of profitability.